weakish/weakish.github.com/vim/spell.md

 Vim has built-in support for spell checking.
 This built-in function provides basic spell checking.
-For example, it does not recognize 'Lua' or 'Node.js'.
+For example, it does not recognize 'localhost', 'Lua' or 'Node.js'.
 However, new words can be added quickly via `zg` in normal mode.

 LunarVim, the Neovim distribution I use,